 This 144 page publication outlines many ways of developing attractive and sustainable communities, providing specific case studies and examples of solid planning practices.
 It includes six principles for better development.

-A build-out analysis projects the amount and location of development that may ultimately occur in a specified area as permitted by current land development ordinances.
+A build-out analysis projects the development that could occur in an area under current law.
 It enables a community to test the reality of its development regulations against its vision for its future.

 an overview of conservation choices available to municipalities, nonprofits and the citizens of Montgomery County